 Of purpose.
 Is it merely a pretense,

-Thus, here, the poet, comparing her life purpose with her friend’s life purpose, says that she is trackless in her life, but her friend is fully determined with a purpose to fulfil in her life.
-She says she cannot dedicate her life to God, while her friend has already had set vows to go ahead with the vocation of nun.
+Thus, here, the poet, comparing her life purpose with her friend’s life purpose, says that she is trackless in her life, but her friend is fully determined with a purpose to fulfill in her life.
+She says she cannot dedicate her life to God, while her friend has already had set vows to go ahead with the vocation of the nun.
 With this difference in her vocation from her friend, the poet wants to let us know that she is not satisfied with what she is doing in her life, but at the same time, she says that she doesn’t even wish to dedicate her life for God.

 A kind of scaffolding which I erect –

 Dark nights, perhaps, but no grey days ahead for you.

 In the second stanza, the poet continues to talk about the purpose of her life.
 Where in the first stanza, Elizabeth says that she has no fixed ‘vows’ towards her purpose in life, in the second stanza; she says she has her own purpose in life.
 Here the poet is suggesting towards the writing poems that she has been doing since her childhood.

 However, this also doesn’t save her from the rampant ‘loneliness’ in her life.
 She says: “The fitful poems come but can’t protect/The empty areas of loneliness.”
 By this verse, she may mean that her life is so full of loneliness that even poem writing doesn’t create any interest in her life.
 Though she may be vowed towards writing poems, but that too doesn’t get her what she is seeking for.

 On the contrary, her friend has a very clear purpose in her life.
 She is neither vogue in her life, nor have any “grey days” like the poet has to face even after writing poetry.
 The poet says: “You know what you must do,” she just has to engross herself in her chosen vocation, that is; “mere breathing is a way to bless”.